devops-kung-fu/trustier/README.md

 ## Troubleshooting

+### SBOM Validation

 During testing, we found there were some required fields needed in the SBOM in order to be considered valid.
+We utilized the validation logic provided in the CycloneDX dependencies we use in `trustier`.
+In version 0.1.1, we disabled validation by default, but if you wish to utilize strict validation then utilize the `--strict` flag.

-Ensure at minimum you have the following fields in your components:
+Ensure at minimum you have the following fields in your components if you are using strict validation:

 - `name`
 - `purl`
 - `type`

+### Supported CycloneDX versions

+`trustier` relies on [CycloneDX](https://github.com/CycloneDX/cyclonedx-rust-cargo/blob/main/cyclonedx-bom/README.md) to load and work with SBOMs.
+This provides a limitation of only supporting versions 1.3, 1.4, and 1.5 of the CycloneDX specification at this time.

 **NOTE:** `trustier` does not support SPDX formatted SBOMS at this time.